 Venice McClean and Ken Moore

-Information on 8-Ball Welfare Foundation grant applicants is confidential.
+Information on 8 Ball Emergency Fund for Journalists grant applicants is confidential.
 However, Emmy-winning photographer Ken Moore of KTTV Fox 11 in Los Angeles and Venice McClean, a budding broadcast journalist, are two recipients who want their stories told.

 Then she suffered a stunning health setback.
 "After covering the Martin Luther King Day Parade one year, I went home and could not move.
 I had suffered a stroke."

 Venice was both a student and a working mom.
 But in the days and weeks after the stroke, she couldn't study or work.
 "I was going through a tough time and needed some help," she says.
-She heard about the 8-Ball Welfare Foundation through the Press Club, where she was a member.
-As a result, for the first time, a foundation grant was approved for a student.
+She heard about the 8-Ball Welfare Foundation (now the 8 Ball Emergency Fund for Journalists) through the Los Angeles Press Club, where she was a member.
+As a result, for the first time, one of our grants was approved for a student.